fluentlabs-xyz/fluentbase/examples/README.md

 Examples
 ========

-In this repository we provide examples for running apps in Fluent network.
+In this repository, we provide examples for running apps in the Fluent network.
 All these apps are developed using Fluentbase SDK and can be proven using our circuits (coming soon).

-In the make file you can find commands for building apps.
+In the `Makefile` you can find commands for building apps.
 We require to install `wasm32-unknown-unknown` compilation target, WASI support is coming later.

 ```bash